 “0.262 X Diameter of the drive wheel X RPM of the drive wheel.”

-The calculation is relatively simple, and it will give you an idea of the optimal blade speed.
+The calculation is relatively simple and will give you an idea of the optimal blade speed.

 7.4.
 How do we calculate the blade length?